Catacomb visits are free but must be booked in advance.

 Outside of Rome there are Christian catacombs in several Italian regions including Lazio, Tuscany, Umbria, Abruzzo, Campania, Puglia, Sardinia and Sicily.

-The guided tours organised by Giornata della Catacombe on 15 October are free but advance booking is required.
-There are also sign language tours and children's workshops.
+The guided tours included in the Giornata della Catacombe on 18 March are free but advance booking is required.
+There will also be conferences and children's workshops on the day.

-Full details can be found on the the "catacombeitalia" pages on Facebook and Instagram as well as the Pontifical Commission for Sacred Archaeology website.
+Full details can be found on the the "catacombeitalia" pages on Facebook and Instagram as well as the Giornata delle Catacombe website.